seattlecraig/EnhancedCompass/serveradmin.md

 **Q: Does this work on 1.18 or earlier?**
 A: The plugin is designed for 1.19+.
 Earlier versions may work but are unsupported.

-**Q: Can I add custom structures to the config?**
+**Q: Can I add custom structures/biomes to the config?**
 A: Yes!
-Any structure registered in Minecraft's Registry will work.
+Any structure or biome registered in Minecraft's Registry will work.
 Just add it to the config.

 ---